Framing Movie Posters - Choosing A Frame Colour To Enhance Your Poster....

 Choosing a Frame Colour

 Now let's look at how recognising that, might influence your choice of frame colour.
-To do this, we are going to use an original 'one sheet' movie poster from 1985's "Back to the Future".
+To do this, we are going to use an original U.S. one sheet movie poster from the 1985 classic "Back to the Future".

 The poster itself is stunning.
-The art from Drew Struzan (we'll do a blog post about him at some point) went through lots of iterations before he captured the film perfectly in this image.
+The illustration from movie poster legend Drew Struzan went through lots of iterations before he captured the film perfectly in this image.

 At first it looks like a photo of Michael J. Fox, but, it's entirely hand painted, even the flames.